Social media posts claim the Australian Constitution’s ban on “civil conscription” means that mandated or coerced vaccinations are illegal.

 Under the constitution, the Commonwealth is responsible for national health policies such as Medicare, whereas the states look after public hospitals and deliver preventative services such as immunisation programs (page 2).

-Legal experts say this section only prevents the government from forcing doctors and dentists to undertake tasks against their will and it does not apply to the broader public.
+They say this section only prevents the government from forcing doctors and dentists to undertake tasks against their will and it does not apply to the broader public.
 Their view is supported by a NSW Supreme Court judgement on COVID-19 vaccine mandates.